tengxing-tan/concurrnet-web-scrapper/README.md

 ## How To Do

+s

 ### Phase 1: Foundation & Single-Page Scraper

-Before adding concurrency, establish a working baseline for fetching and parsing.
+Before adding concurrency, establish a working baseline for fetching and deooding JSON data.

 - **Initialize Project**: Create your directory and run `go mod init <name>`.
-- **Select Libraries**: Install Colly for the crawling framework or **Goquery for jQuery-like HTML parsing**.
 - **Build Sequential Logic**: Write a function to fetch one URL, extract specific data (like titles or prices), and print them to the console.
 - **Error Handling**: Implement basic checks for failed HTTP requests or missing HTML elements to prevent panics.